JonyBonyy/JonyBird-web/README.md

 + press esc to see what are all the game mechanics

-later i will make it work automatically (maybe).
+later I'll make it work automatically (maybe).

 THE SITE ONLY WORKS IN PC FOR NOW